engr101staff/engr101matlab/_sources/program_design_in_cpp/main.in.rst

 ------------------------------
-Erasing Elements from a Vector
+Erasing elements from a vector
 ------------------------------

 .. youtube:: eKCTrSgRrqk